 Global Standard for CSO Accountability

-InterAction is one of nine project partners participating in shaping The Global Standard for CSO Accountability, an initiative designed to capture a globally shared, dynamic understanding of accountability.
+Since 2014, InterAction has been involved in shaping The Global Standard for CSO Accountability, an initiative designed to capture a globally shared, dynamic understanding of accountability.
 As a reference standard, the Global Standard for CSO Accountability seeks to strengthen the effectiveness of civil society by aligning existing and new accountability standards and practices, rather than replacing them.
-The Global Standard transforms accountability into an ongoing dialogue that helps drive learning and change, develop trust with stakeholders and enhance the legitimacy and credibility of CSOs.
+The Global Standard transforms accountability into an ongoing dialogue that helps drive learning and change, develop trust with stakeholders, and enhance the legitimacy and credibility of CSOs.

 Read about the Project Partners: